GlacierProtocol/glacierprotocol.github.io/_docs/protocol-vulnerabilities/attack-surface.md

   reader software, leading to widespread awareness and isolation of the threat.
 This makes it a very unattractive attack vector.
   * **Data leak**: Critically sensitive data could be leaked, intentionally or otherwise, as part of the payload of valid data.
-For example, the nonce used for a transaction signature could contains bits of the private key.
+For example, the nonce used for a transaction signature could contain bits of the private key.
   * **Flawed data generation**: Undetected generation of flawed sensitive data IF compatible malware is present on BOTH quarantined environments.
 For example, standard software algorithms that